ashishnegi/sanskell/Readme.md

 `stack exec sanskell-exe`

 ## Todo
-1. Change hardcoded website name of "localhost" to take from config file.
-   Have better position of words : most-weighted at the center Gunzip response of apis;
+1. Have better position of words : most-weighted at the center compress index.js;
-   compress index.js;
-   add checksum to index.js and put in index.html.
+   add checksum to index.js and put in index.html. avgWeight gives NaN :P
 2. Have timeout for "crawling thread" in case it never returns..
    Add logging/exception handling in server : sometimes seems to not work.
 3. Have job start/finish time in JobResult.